The Search for Happiness

 Research from a variety of sources increasingly points to the importance of connection through meaningful relationships.
 A Harvard study tracked the lives of graduates for over 80 years.
 The study found that close friendships were the only factor statistically associated with increases in happiness — not wealth, a successful career, or marital status.
 Research by psychologists and neuroscientists continues to highlight the importance of social connection in experiences of happiness and meaning and the emotional pain caused by rejection or disconnection.

+Connection involves the experience of feeling fully known, loved, accepted and valued.
+It is not quantified by the number of relationships we have.
+Rather, it is found in the depth of relationships, and the intimacy, vulnerability, and safety enjoyed.
 Social worker and researcher Brené Brown studied connection through the lens of vulnerability for years.
 She described her findings as the following: “After fifteen years of social work education, I was sure of one thing: Connection is why we’re here; it is what gives purpose and meaning to our lives.
 The power that connection holds in our lives was confirmed when the main concern about connection emerged as the fear of disconnection; the fear that something we’ve done or failed to do, something about who we are or where we come from, has made us unlovable and unworthy of connection.” [*For more on her important work, see her website or her numerous books on related subjects.]

 Experiencing Connection in Recovery